JugalJoshi8/XT-Core/JS_MODULE_APP/use case/README.md

 # Use Cases for Java Script modules

-## UC1 ---> Task 1: Use browserify for implementing Profile use case using CommonJS module technique.
+## UC1 ---> V1: Use browserify for implementing Profile use case using CommonJS module pattern.
+            V2: Use webpack loader for implementing Profile use case using ES6 module pattern.